 This is another common thing you can do to speed up browsers, including Firefox.
 Add-ons and extensions take up resources, therefore also slow down your browser if there are too many.
 You should disable the add-ons that you don’t use to get the best performance.
 Although you can just go to the “Add-ons” page from the main Firefox menu and disable/remove the ones you don’t need, it is best to make a decision according to how much resources an add-on is taking.

-For this purpose you can use the extension “about:addons-memory 2016.”
+For this purpose you can use the extension “about:addons-memory.”
 Install this extension and visit the page

 about:addons-memory, and you will see all the installed add-ons and how much resources each one is using.
-Use this information to remove the one that uses loads of resources but benefits you less.
+Use this information to remove the ones that use the most memory and that offer little benefit.

 If you are continuously using Firefox and find it slowing down, then you can free up some memory to speed it up.
 To do so, type